James Chadwick#13298

 James Chadwick

 James specialises in financial services litigation and contentious financial regulation.
 He is recognised as a leader in the field in The Legal 500 and widely regarded by his clients as the premier financial services litigation, contentious regulatory and investigations lawyer in the northwest.
+He is now the national Practice Group Head of TLT’s Financial Regulation and Disputes Group.

-He has extensive retail banking experience and has advised some of the most high-profile UK regulated firms on key issues affecting their portfolios including the implementation of the Consumer Duty (for which James is TLT’s Consumer Duty Champion), crisis response to widely publicised data breaches (including engagement with the FCA, ICO and tPR), PPI strategy, the regulatory intervention in to the motor market, conduct and operational risk investigations.
+He has extensive banking experience and has advised some of the most high-profile UK regulated firms on key issues affecting their portfolios including the implementation of the Consumer Duty (for which James is TLT’s Consumer Duty Champion), crisis response to widely publicised data breaches (including engagement with the FCA, ICO and tPR), PPI strategy, the regulatory intervention in to the motor market, conduct and operational risk investigations.
 James advises on litigation and rectification strategy, risk management and issues flowing from loan portfolio acquisitions.

 James routinely advises market-leading financial institutions and their senior managers on a range of regulatory investigations, including internal and whistleblowing investigations.
 His experience spans all aspects of the Senior Managers and Certification Regime, the FCA and PRA Code of Conduct and associated fitness and propriety issues.
+His contentious regulatory practice includes complex advisory, strategic and risk management work.
+James has extensive experience advising across a broad range of regulatory issues including redress and remediation, systems and controls, regulatory reporting, operational resilience, fraud, mis-selling and the treatment of customers.

 Contributed to